padrinobook/padrinobook/01-introduction.md

 Why another book about how to develop an application in Rails?
 But hold, this book should give you a basic introduction how to develop a web application with [Padrino](http://www.padrinorb.com/).
 Padrino is "The Elgant Ruby Web Framework".
-It is based on [Rails](http://rubyonrails.org/) and has some really nice features which makes it easier to create web application with less code and more fun than with its father Rails.
-To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon [Sinatra](http://www.sinatrarb.com/ "Sinatra")".
+It is based on [Sinatra](http://www.sinatrarb.com/ "Sinatra"), which is build upon [Rails](http://rubyonrails.org/), and has some really nice features which makes it easier to create web application with less code and more fun than with its father Rails.
+To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon Sinatra".

+## Motivation ##

+My motivation is to provide an up-to-date documentation of Padrino.
+It is exceptional to Rails, providing separate branches of your favorite HTML/CSS/SQL layers and many more.
+Each of the used techniques will be described when it will be used and repeated in whole parts of the book.

 ## Planning the application ##